emilyclairevoyant/Project4/README.md

 _Content-Based Filtering_

-Content-based filtering focuses on movie attributes such as genre, actors, and release year.
+Content-based filtering focuses on movie attributes such as genres.
 It recommends movies with similar attributes to those the user has already enjoyed.
 Relies on analyzing the specific features of the movies rather than user behavior.